 Ideally, the applicants for this position would also have experience in collecting and analyzing behavioral data about primates, birds, apex cats and/or other wild animals.
 Close cooperation with our knowledgeable keepers and curators is imperative and will certainly be highly educational for any wildlife enthusiast.

 4. IT specialist

-There’s a whole bunch of equipment that needs servicing and regular fixing in our Monkeyland, Birds of Eden and Jukani offices and reception areas, so if you have extensive working knowledge of computers but nonetheless wish to live in a beautiful natural environment with a chance to help out on outdoor projects whenever computers and time allow, then this is the perfect place for you.
+There’s a whole bunch of equipment that needs servicing and regular fixing at our offices, so if you have extensive working knowledge of computers but nonetheless wish to live in a beautiful natural environment with a chance to help out on outdoor projects whenever computers and time allow, then this is the perfect place for you.
 Currently Lara Mostert

 5. Public relations/Marketing/Journalist

-Our sanctuaries take a very modern approach to publicity and we try hard to balance out entertainment and education to reach as many people as possible in our quest to educate the general public about the plight of primates, birds and predator cats.
-Working closely with our marketing manager will prove to be fun and enlightening for any primate enthusiast with a gift for writing.
+This position would be ideal for a young wildlife journalist or blogger who would like to gain experience in writing, photography, getting published in different sorts of publications, writing press releases (e.g. when new primates and/or birds are born or arrive at the sanctuary), encouraging professional journalists to write about us, taking journalists on special tours etc. Monkeyland takes a very modern approach to publicity and we try hard to balance out entertainment and education to reach as many people as possible in our quest to educate the general public about the plight of primates, birds, apex cats and other wild animals.
+Working closely with our marketing manager will prove to be fun and enlightening for any animal enthusiast with a gift for writing.

 6. Volunteer veterinarian